-Your Guide to Armpit Dress Shields, Garment Guards & Sweat Pads
+Your Guide to Armpit Dress Shields, Garment Guards and Sweat Pads

 Fighting armpit sweat can feel like an uphill battle.
-There are thousands of products on the market that claim to curb your underarm sweating or completely conceal it from the outside world.
-Armpit dress shields, garment guards, sweat pads — the list is endless.
-But these products don’t work for everyone.
-You could easily spend thousands of dollars on failed products and solutions before finding a product that works.
+There are hundreds of products on the market that claim to curb your underarm sweating or conceal it from the outside world, including armpit dress shields, garment guards and sweat pads.

-Sweat pads, armpit shields and garment guards each have distinct features.
+Sweat pads, dress shields and garment guards each have distinct features.
 It's important to understand the differences so you can find the best option for your needs.

-Sweat pads and other detachable garment shields are designed to absorb sweat and block the appearance of sweat marks and yellow stains that form when aluminum-based antiperspirants & sweat make contact with fabric.
-They differ in how they connect to your clothing, whether they can be washed & their overall shape.
+Sweat pads and other detachable shields are designed to absorb sweat and block the appearance of sweat marks and yellow stains that form when aluminum-based antiperspirants and sweat make contact with fabric.
+They differ in how they connect to your clothing, whether they can be washed, and their overall shape.

-Sweat pads are adhesive cotton pads that stick to the underarm of your clothing or directly to your armpit.
-They’re typically daily disposable pads intended for one-time use.
+Sweat pads are adhesive cotton pads typically intended for one-time use.

 Because these sweat pads use adhesive, they can leave a permanent sticky residue on your shirts.
 When experimenting with adhesive sweat pads, it’s best to test the adhesive on a small, inconspicuous area if possible or avoid wearing them with expensive materials.

-Sweat pads are not for every sweater.
+Sweat pads are not for everyone.
 If you sweat excessively in your armpits or suffer from axillary hyperhidrosis, the heavy moisture could loosen the sweat pad.
-Sweat pads can also cause irritation and skin darkening, so they're not recommended for people with sensitive skin.
+Sweat pads can also cause irritation, rashes and skin darkening, so they're not recommended for people with sensitive skin.

 Armpit Dress Shields

-Like sweat pads, armpit shields are typically cotton pads that cover only the armpit area to soak up sweat before it leaks through to your shirt.
+Like sweat pads, armpit shields are also cotton pads that soak up armpit sweat before it leaks through to your shirt.
 Dress shields are intended to be reusable, and are typically less irritating than sweat pads.

 While some dress shields have an adhesive strip, most dress shields must be pinned, clipped or sewn into your clothing, which can make inserting them difficult.
 Some armpit shields can be washed and reused, but disposable adhesive options are also available.